rashadism/openchoreo/samples/workflow/README.md

 ### Secret Injection

-WorkflowDefinitions can reference secrets that will be injected from the control plane to the build plane:
+Workflows can reference secrets that will be injected from the control plane to the build plane:

 ```yaml
 spec: